James Gillespie's High School: History

 In 1989, the school moved to one site at the completion of an extensive building and modernisation program.
 Prior to the move, the high school divided the student population into four 'houses' — Warrender, Roslin, Spylaw, and Gilmore.
-The houses would compete in intramural sports events, etc. The house system lasted into the early 1980s before being reformed into three 'communities' - Raeburn, Maxwell and Chi.
+The houses would compete in intramural sports events, etc. The house system lasted into the early 1980s before being reformed into three 'communities' - Raeburn, Maxwell and Kyi.
 In 2016 further reform took place.
 The previous three 'communities' were abolished and five new ones were established - Roslin, Spylaw, Warrender, Thirlestane and Lauder.
 In August 2021, due to rising pupil numbers, a further revision was made and as of then, the communities have been Roslin, Spylaw and Lauder.
 Since the 1980s, buildings on the high school campus have adopted the house names along with the addition of a new name, Bruntsfield.
 Each of the building names reflects a connection to the name of a locality in, or a historic family from, South Edinburgh.

 In 2007, improvements were made to the school buildings after a state inspection found significant deficiencies in several of the 1966 structures.
 There was a campaign to build a new school.
 Following consultation with parents, students, staff, and the wider community, building of a new school began on the existing site in December 2013.

 In July 2013, work started to replace all the school buildings apart from Bruntsfield House, which is a listed building.
 The campus was completed in August 2016 and was officially opened by John Swinney, the Deputy First Minister, on 26 October 2016.
 As of October 2016, it was composed of four buildings: the Bruntsfield House, the Malala Teaching Block, the Muriel Spark Performing Arts Building, and the Eric Liddell Sports Building.
-In mid-2019, a small set of temporary units serving as a Humanities building were built in order to better space out these subjects.
+In mid-2019, a small set of temporary units serving as a Humanities building were built to better space out these subjects.

 In October 2022, Darroch Annexe in the nearby Fountainbridge area of the city opened after it was refurbished.
 The school will use the facility for additional classes as it provides an additional 12 classrooms, a canteen, and a sports hall.
-It will also become the home of Gaelic medium education at JGHS, and SQA exams are also held there.
+It will also become the home of Gaelic Medium Education at JGHS, and SQA exams are also held there.

 Gaelic language unit

-There is a Gaelic language unit within the school, catering for around 120 pupils, which allows those students who have been taught through the medium of Gaelic in Primary School (Bun Sgoil Taobh na Pairce) to continue with their Gaelic Medium Education.
+There is a Gaelic language unit within the school, catering for around 120 pupils, which allows those students who have been taught through the medium of Gaelic in Primary School (Bun-sgoil Taobh na Pàirce) to continue with their Gaelic Medium Education.